Avi-Kenny/SimEngine/docs/docs/function-reference/update_sim_on_cluster.md

 ---

-<table width="100%" summary="page for update_sim_on_cluster {simba}"><tr><td>update_sim_on_cluster {simba}</td><td style="text-align: right;">R Documentation</td></tr></table>
+<table width="100%" summary="page for update_sim_on_cluster {SimEngine}"><tr><td>update_sim_on_cluster {SimEngine}</td><td style="text-align: right;">R Documentation</td></tr></table>

 <h2>Framework for updating simulations on a cluster computing system</h2>

 <h3>Description</h3>

 <p>This function provides a scaffold for updating a previously run
 simulation in a cluster computing environment.
-Like run_on_cluster, it acts as a wrapper for <span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>simba</span> code, organizing the code into sections that are run just once per simulation (e.g. changing simulation levels/replicate numbers and compiling results) and sections that are run many times (e.g. simulation replicates).
-This function interfaces with the cluster job scheduler to divide parallel tasks over cluster nodes.
+Like run_on_cluster, it acts as a wrapper for the code in your simulation script, organizing the code into sections that are run just once per simulation (e.g. changing simulation levels/replicate numbers and compiling results) and sections that are run many times (e.g. simulation replicates).
+This function interfaces with cluster job scheduler software (e.g. Slurm ) to divide parallel tasks over cluster nodes.
-Job schedulers currently supported include Slurm and Sun Grid Engine.
 </p>